tgangte/code-managed-dns/README.md

 This risk can be mitigated by using not just one, but two authoritative nameservers.
 If desired, you can use even more authoritative nameservers, though this might be overkill.

 Effectively, this means that you need two DNS providers, and both of them need to have the exact same DNS records (such as A records, CNAMEs, etc.).
 Normally, DNS settings are configured via the respective DNS provider’s portal, but this becomes unmanageable when using a dual DNS setup.
-Hence, infrastructure as code comes to the rescue.
+Infrastructure as code to the rescue!

 In this case, we use Terraform to orchestrate and synchronize the DNS settings across multiple DNS providers.